top of page

 With more travelers turning to tools like ChatGPT and Gemini to architect their journeys, an increased usage has led to a critical phase of 'on-the-ground' verification, which exposed a rise in reported inaccuracies potentially eroding user trust, like outdated data or cross-border search results inconsistencies.

-Consequently, 2026 travelers are likely to continue adopting a multi-modal approach to their trip planning journey, increasingly seeing AI as a tool to 'light the spark' while reverting to traditional sources (like word-of-mouth, video content, and social media) to verify sensitive itinerary details.
+Consequently, 2026 travelers are likely to continue adopting a multi-modal approach to their trip planning journey, increasingly seeing AI as a tool to 'light the spark' while reverting to traditional sources (like word-of-mouth, video content, and social media) to verify sensitive itinerary details and book their trips, as OpenAI backs away from putting checkout directly inside ChatGPT.

-This scenario -while providing brands and marketers with opportunities for increased visibility -could result in a rise in duplicate traffic, rather than a cannibalization of more established traffic sources
+This scenario -while providing brands and marketers with opportunities for increased visibility -could result in a rise in duplicate traffic, rather than a cannibalization of more established traffic sources.

 25-39%